 I think it is significant to have an all-female art exhibition in 2017 because the tide of women’s agency is rising.
 It is important that women artists today have an equal platform to express and exhibit their artistic voice and vision.
 Society benefits when the voices, talents, and artistic expressions of its daughters, wives, and mothers are recognized, promoted, and equally espoused.
 An all-female art exhibition recognizes and attempts to reconcile centuries of art history that overlooked and excluded the contribution of creative and talented women.

-I believe, any all-female art exhibition celebrates our continued growth and acceptance of women as contributors of art in our society and history.
+I believe that any all-female art exhibition celebrates our continued growth and the acceptance of women as contributors of art in our society and history.

 Women are superheros on every level.
 Women artists have things to say that I appreciate hearing and seeing without the influence of other men artist in the same show.
 To showcase female artists in a singular way is important because it supports the idea that we are special and deserve - at least sometimes - to be singled out and named and seen separately from our counterparts.
 At the same time, I must address my continued interest in non-binary ways of thinking - and that to limit ourselves to the concept of man/woman and male/female is actually doing everyone a great disservice.
 But if we must, and we must still to some extent, I do believe in giving women as many accolades as possible as much as possible for as long as possible.